Staff

 Sarah Dixon

-Sarah holds the position of AHTA Operations and Membership Manager and has been with us since 2010.
+Sarah holds the position of Finance and Operations Manager and has been with the association since 2010.
 Bringing extensive experience in customer service, business development as well as project, payroll, financial, and event management.
-Sarah has worked in both the public and private sector in the UK and in Australia.
+Sarah has worked in both the public and private sectors in the UK and in Australia.

-Sarah is responsible for managing all activities within the Association which contribute to the effective delivery of high-quality member services and operational support across all portfolios.
-With a focus on efficiency and productivity, Sarah is an integral part of the management team working in line with the operational priorities and strategic objectives of the Association.
+Sarah is responsible for managing all financial and operational activities within the association that contribute to the effective delivery of high-quality member services and operational support across all portfolios.
+With a focus on efficiency and productivity, Sarah is an integral part of the management team, working in line with the association's operational priorities and strategic objectives.

 Sarah can be contacted via our Contact Us page.